oils-for-unix/oils/doc/ysh-faq.md

     echo $x             # an even shorter "unmolested" way

 So `echo` is technically superfluous in YSH, but it's also a short, familiar, and correct way to compose words to print.

-Whereas `write`, by default, prints one line per argument.
+Whereas `write`, by default, prints one line per argument given.

 YSH isn't primarily focused to be compatible with POSIX shell; only OSH is.